gc-victor/h/README.md

 # H

-H is a micro-library (800 B) to create DOM Trees using HyperScript template.
+H is a micro-library (~1 KB) to create DOM Trees using HyperScript template.

 ## Key Features

-- Micro-library 800 B
-- No compilation needed
 - Real DOM Tree
 - SSR out of the box
-- Only one dependency for SSR
+- JSX compatible
+- Zero dependencies
 - Small API, not much to learn

 ## Let's Play